-- Please note as of 26/06/2023 the Department of Health and Social Care's Pressure Ulcer: Safeguarding Adults Protocol has been withdrawn pending future updates.
-Practitioners and managers should refer to local pressure ulcer procedures. - Refer to the NICE Guidance on Pressure Ulcers: Prevention and Management. - Share information with GP, District Nurses and other relevant health professionals, such as a Tissue Viability Nurse.

-• Refer to Occupational Therapy for District Nurses for an assessment of specialist equipment needs.
+- Refer to the Department of Health and Social Care's (DHSC) Safeguarding Adults Protocol: Pressure Ulcers and Raising a Safeguarding Concern (July 2024). - Refer to the National Wound Care Strategy Programme (NWCSP) website for definitions of pressure ulcer categories and the pressure ulcer clinical pathway. - Refer to the NICE Guidance on Pressure Ulcers: Prevention and Management. - Share information with GP, District Nurses and other relevant health professionals, such as a Tissue Viability Nurse. - Refer to Occupational Therapy for District Nurses for an assessment of specialist equipment needs.